cadolphs/google_photo_emailer/README.md

 Now that this is done, we need to add a nullable version.

 If I wanted to be _super_ clear, then loading the credentials from a file should be its own class with its own nullable wrapper.
 That can have some nice benefits for my tests: For example, I _should_ test-drive the "check if token is expired, then use the refresh token" logic.

+Still left to do: Use the infrastructure wrapper in the app.

+# 2023-08-25
+Actually, let's start over because I was going too fast: There's so many infrastructures layered into all of this.
+To deal with the credentials, we need to load them from a file, then pass that into the
+`Credentials` class which is _kind of_ an infrastructure class because it's part of the google API.

+It's a class with an infrastructure dependence that I don't control.
+So to me that seems like I do want to wrap it, and then use delegates?

+Maybe the thread here is: First step, load credentials from a file and return a dictionary.

+# 2023-08-28
+Okay, so writing a credential's loader that really just opens a json file might seem overkill.
+Remember that rant "don't use classes so much".
+The benefit is in the ability to isolate the logic of loading credentials from a file from the actual file system infrastructure, which makes the tests more easy to write.
+NOw with our nullable `CredentialsLoader` we can integrate it into the test for the app.

+When writing the test for the actual app, we can already see benefits of this decoupling: We know that the loader reads files properly because of the focused integration test we wrote for it.
+So when writing tests for the app, we don't need to be testing that reading from files works properly.
+Instead, we use the nulled version, which _simulates_ the loading.

+Let's stop and think for a second if we're not doing a mistake similar to what happens when overusing mocks: That all we're testing is the test itself.
+Because we're still at the very simple app seed stage, let's not worry that the logic we're testing is too simple.
+But we are indeed using a real class...
+Let's see how that plays out once we have more complicated logic.